-Svelte, sleek styling is what separates the Audi A5 line-up from its ever-so-slightly more practical siblings wearing A4 badges.
+Svelte, sleek styling is what separates the Audi A5 line-up from its more practic0al siblings wearing A4 badges.

 Rivals include the BMW 4 Series, two-door versions of the Mercedes-Benz C-Class and Lexus RC.
-Now into its second generation, the latest A5 had big boots to fill after the success of the original, which debuted alongside the R8 Coupe in 2007.
-It was the more affordable but still-stylish sideshow to Audi’s breakout supercar, offering LED-lit glamour and, in more expensive forms, a tuneful V8.
-It also boasted what the R8 didn’t have: four seats and a substantial boot.
+Now into its second generation, the latest A5 had big boots to fill after the success of the original, which debuted alongside the R8 in 2007.
+It was the more affordable but still-stylish sideshow to Audi’s breakout supercar, offering LED-lit glamour and, in more expensive forms, a tuneful V8 soundtrak.
+It also boasted something that the R8 didn’t have: four seats and a substantial boot.